kaloja/panache/README.md

 ```

 #### rotate()
 Rotate the matched element on scroll.
-You can regulate the `speed`, higher number means lower speed on the rotate.
+You can regulate the `speed`, You can regulate the speed, number higher than 1 increase the speed.
+To decrease the speed use a number less than 1, for instance 0.5.
 Negative speed number rotates the element anticlockwise.
 Positive speed number rotates the element clockwise.
 You must use `animate()` to execute the scroll event.

 `speed => integer`